raleel/cfi-srd-pt/HowTo.md

 3. Change these to the fonts you want to use

-## UCanto Fontawesome and/or Material Icons plugin to display free icons in your SRD
+## Using Fontawesome and/or Material Icons plugin to display free icons in your SRD

 ### Fontawesome